renesas/ra-fsp-examples/example_projects/ek_ra8p1/trustzone/doc/readme.txt

 6) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio:	0x32002430
    b.
-Keil:	Not Available
+Keil:	0x32002830
    c.
 IAR:	0x320028a0

 7) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the project folder (e2studio\Debug or e2studio\Release, keil\Listings, iar\Debug\List).